Trigger finger. Runner’s knee. Tennis elbow. It seems like for every injury, there’s an overly simplistic term to

 Trigger finger is also more likely to occur in people who have an underlying medical condition, such as:

 You may have trigger finger if you notice a limited range of motion or an inability to fully extend a finger or fingers.
 This is accompanied by one or more of the following symptoms:

 - Pain at the base of fingers

-- A clicking sensation when you move your fingers
+- Clicking sensation when you move your fingers

 Non-Surgical Treatment for Trigger Finger

-The most common method for treating trigger finger is to ice the area and immobilizing it with a splint.
+The most common method for treating trigger finger is to ice the area and immobilize it with a splint.
 Your doctor may also recommend over-the-counter medication.

 If the symptoms don’t subside after a few weeks, the person may want to try cortisone injections.
 If after all of these treatments, your finger gets better, your orthopedic doctor may recommend physical therapy.